Instant payments

 Payments are at the heart of the e-commerce success story.
 The development of innovative fintech platforms and streamlined transaction processes have helped meet rising consumer expectations to drive new growth opportunities for online retailers around the world.
 Seamless cross-border trade is now business-as-usual.
 Yet how do e-commerce players continue to differentiate and grow?

 Smart insurance offerings deliver a new opportunity to add value for customers.
-But prospective partnerships should be entered into carefully: only those providers capable of offering instant claims payments will be able to add true value in this new customer-centric world.
+But prospective partnerships should be entered into carefully: only those providers capable of offering instant claims payments upon approval will be able to add true value in this new customer-centric world.

 Payments means business